 Any join()with the terminated thread is still possible but will not distinguish between normal and exceptional termination.
 Furthermore, predefined routines such as threading.is_alive(), threading.active_count(), and threading.enumerate() permit querying the state of other threads.

 If termination occurs when a thread is accessing a pipe, then the pipe may become corrupted and further accesses can result in an exception or in undefined behaviour.
 If termination occurs when a thread is accessing a queue, then the queue may remain locked indefinitely and subsequent accesses can result in deadlock.
 See 6.63 Protocol lock errors.When using ThreadPool objects, it is important to properly manage the resources with a context manager or by calling close()and terminate() explicitly to prevent deadlock during finalization.
 Relying on Python’s garbage collector to destroy the pool will not guarantee that the finalizer of the pool will be called.

+To prevent premature termination of the child threads, the parent must join() each non-daemonic child to wait for them to terminate before proceeding.
+It is important to prevent Python processes or threads from waiting on daemon processes or threads since the daemons never complete until the program exits.

+If a child thread has put items in a queue and it has not used JoinableQueue.cancel_join_thread, then that thread will not terminate until all buffered items have been flushed from the queue to the underlying pipe, and future attempts to join that thread may result in a deadlock unless all items in the queue have been consumed.

 Multiprocessing model

 If the execution of a process incurs an exception and terminates prematurely, then any communicating processes can fail to receive expected results and can suffer from protocol errors, or themselves can wait indefinitely.
 OS calls to query the state of other processes are available, hence periodic checking if the other processes are still executable can be used.

-try – except blocks exist for processes and are similar to asyncio try – except blocks.

-Any process that terminates prematurely cannot be restarted.
+Exceptions that occur within a task can notify the parent by using a try-except block within the task as shown below:

+from time import sleep from multiprocessing.pool import Pool def task(): sleep(1) # Handle the exception in the task try: raise Exception() except Exception: return 'An ERROR occured in task' return 'Task completed successfully.' # unreachable code if __name__ == '__main__': # Create a pool of processes with Pool() as pool: result = pool.apply_async(task) value = result.get() print(value)

+OUTPUT:

+An ERROR occured in task

+Similarly, exceptions can also be handled within the parent by using a try–except block as shown below:

+from time import sleep from multiprocessing.pool import Pool def task(): sleep(1) raise Exception() return 'Task completed successfully.' # unreachable code if __name__ == '__main__': with Pool() as pool: result = pool.apply_async(task) # Handle task in parent try: value = result.get() print(value) except Exception: print('An ERROR occured in task')

+OUTPUT:

+An ERROR occured in task

+Exception handling can also accomplished by using global objects or the multiprocessing.Event flag to communicate between processes.

 (Check this is also in 6.59)

 Does a separate process terminating because of an exception notify the other processes, especially the main process?
 Does the termination of the main process cause all child processes to terminate?
 (Yes for daemonic children) What happens to pipes or queues that are connecting processes?